kunstmusik/blue-manual/docs/users/reference/noteProcessors/rotateProcessor.md

 As the third note now becomes the first.
 If a negative number is given, the number will count backwards as to what note should now become the first note.
-With a noteIndex of -2 (meaning, \"Second note from the end\"), the following score:
+With a noteIndex of -2 (meaning, "Second note from the end"), the following score:

     i1 0 2 1
     i1 2 2 2